nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   `Software Engineer`.
 <br><br>

-### View a person's status by name and job: `view`
+### View a candidate's status by name and job: `view`

-Shows a person's status in HiredFiredPro.
+Shows a candidate's status in HiredFiredPro.

 Format: `view n/NAME j/JOB`

-* Views the person's status (Hired / Rejected / Pending).
+* Views the candidate's status (Hired / Rejected / Pending).
-* Both the name of the person and the job that he/she is applying for must be provided.
+* Both the name of the candidate and the job that he/she is applying for must be provided.
 * The search is case-insensitive for both name and job. e.g. `hans` will match `Hans` and `software engineer` will match `Software Engineer`.
 * Only full words will be matched e.g. `Han` will not match `Hans` and `software engineers` will not match `Software Engineer`.
-* Details of the person being viewed will be displayed in the display panel.
+* Details of the candidate being viewed will be displayed in the display panel.

 Examples:
 * `view n/Alex Yeoh j/Software Engineer` displays the details of candidate Alex Yeoh in the display panel.